InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 much higher compared to their regular job.
 I have personally always tried to prioritize onboarding and mentoring during Pull Requests over reaching communicated release dates, unless there was a very good reason not to.
+TCs do this because they understand the virtuous cycle:

+-> Show virtuous-cycle-1.png

+Good mentoring in PRs leads to

+-> Show virtuous-cycle-2.png

-TCs do this because they understand the virtuous cycle: Good mentoring in PRs leads to a higher level of trust and engagement on part of the contributors which in turn leads to more people willing to make contributions and thus more contributions.
+a higher level of trust and engagement on part of the contributors which in turn leads to

+-> Show virtuous-cycle-3.png

+more people willing to make contributions and thus more

+-> Show virtuous-cycle-4.png

+contributions and thus opportunity for

+-> Show virtuous-cycle-5

+more mentoring.
 We'll talk more about this in the segment on "Upleveling the Community".

+-> Hide slides

 Finally, some people stick around in InnerSource communities, because they get to focus on developing software and to spend as little time as possible on